 In my last post about aromatherapy blogs, I linked to eight blogs I read regularly.

 I thought you might enjoy reading some excerpts from each of those blogs.
 There are so many wonderful voices in the aromatherapy and essential oils community, and there’s always more to learn!
 I’m posting the first four excerpts in part one of this little series.
-The next four will be in part two, later this week.
+The next ones will be in part two, later this week.
 I made this a two-parter, so if you actually read the whole post from each of these excerpts, you’ll still have time to do something today!

 Aromatherapy Article Archive